apache/nuttx/configs/README.txt

   This port uses the Nucleus 2G board (with Babel CAN board).
 This board features an NXP LPC1768 processor.
 See the 2G website (http://www.2g-eng.com/) for more information about the Nucleus 2G.

+configs/nutiny-nuc120
+  This is the port of NuttX to the NuvoTon NuTiny-SDK-NUC120 board.
+This board has the NUC120LE3AN chip with a built-in NuLink debugger.

 configs/olimex-lpc1766stk
   This port uses the Olimex LPC1766-STK board and a GNU GCC toolchain* under